mAbdullah821/javascript-projects/README.md

 | jd       | 2222     |

 Our money transfer app makes it easy to manage your finances on the go.
 With our app, you can easily transfer money to friends and family, request a loan, close your account, sort your transactions, and view the sum of all incoming and outgoing money as well as the interest earned.

+Login session will be 10 minutes and then the app will log out automatically.

 ## Transfer Money